Kevin Mandolese

-Kevin Mandolese (born August 22, 2000) is a Canadian professional ice hockey goaltender who is currently playing for the Belleville Senators in the American Hockey League (AHL) as a prospect to the Ottawa Senators of the National Hockey League (NHL).
-Mandolese was drafted in the sixth round, 157th overall, by the Senators in the 2018 NHL Entry Draft.
+Kevin Mandolese (born August 22, 2000) is a Canadian professional ice hockey goaltender who is currently on a professional try-out with the Charlotte Checkers of the American Hockey League (AHL).
+Mandolese was drafted in the sixth round, 157th overall, by the Ottawa Senators in the 2018 NHL entry draft.

 Personal life

 Mandolese was born on August 22, 2000, in Ottawa, Ontario.
-He was raised in Ottawa until his family moved when he was six years old.
-While playing in the QMJHL, Mandolese attended Cape Breton University and majored in business.
+He was raised in Ottawa until his family moved to Montreal when he was six years old.
+While playing in the Quebec Major Junior Hockey League (QMJHL), Mandolese attended Cape Breton University and majored in business.

 Playing career

-Growing up in Quebec, Mandolese played minor hockey for the Collège Esther-Blondin in the Québec midget AAA league before being drafted by the Cape Breton Screaming Eagles in the Quebec Major Junior Hockey League (QMJHL).
+Growing up in Quebec, Mandolese played minor hockey for the Collège Esther-Blondin in the Québec midget AAA league before being drafted by the Cape Breton Screaming Eagles in the QMJHL.
 He recorded his first career QMJHL win on October 9, 2016, in a 5–3 win over the Charlottetown Islanders.
 As a result of his play, he returned to the Screaming Eagles for the 2017–18 season.

-During his sophomore season, Mandolese posted a goals-against average of 3.46 and a .884 save percentage.
-He was also chosen to represent Team Canada internationally at both the Under 17 and Under 18 levels.
-As a result of his play, Mandolese was ranked 2nd amongst all North American Goaltenders eligible for the 2018 NHL Entry Draft.
-After being drafted by the Ottawa Senators in the 2018 NHL Entry Draft, Mandolese attended their Rookie Camp before returning to the QMJHL.
+During his sophomore season, Mandolese posted a goals against average of 3.46 and a .884 save percentage.
+He was also chosen to represent Team Canada internationally at both the Under 17 and 18 levels.
+As a result of his play, Mandolese was ranked second amongst all North American goaltenders eligible for the National Hockey League (NHL)'s 2018 entry draft.
+After being drafted by the Ottawa Senators in the 2018 draft, Mandolese attended their rookie camp before returning to the QMJHL.

 Mandolese returned to the Screaming Eagles for the 2019–20 season, his fourth and final season.
 He experienced a breakout season during the shortened campaign and became the third Screaming Eagles goaltender to play in his 150th regular-season game, behind Marc-André Fleury and Olivier Roy.
 Mandolese completed the major junior season leading league goaltenders in save percentage and ranking third in goals-against average.
 As a result, he was named to the QMJHL First Team All-Star and named a finalist for the CHL Goaltender of the Year Award.
 Mandolese and teammate Egor Sokolov subsequently became the first two Screaming Eagles players to both be named QMJHL First Team All-Stars.
 On April 13, 2020, Mandolese signed a three year entry-level contract with the Senators, who praised him for being positionally sound, good lateral mobility and adept at reading the play.